6 steps to build a neural network in OpenNN

 To get the input and target variables number, we use the following command:

-We scale the data set to make the neural network work in the best possible conditions.
+We scale the dataset to ensure the neural network operates in the best possible conditions.
 In our case, we will choose the minimum-maximum scaling method.

-We will obtain the statistical descriptives for each input: maximum value, minimum value, mean, and standard deviation.
+We will obtain the statistical descriptives for each input: maximum, minimum, mean, and standard deviation.
 In this case, we did not scale the targets because they are either 0 or 1, which works well for the neural network.

 For more information about the data set methods, see the DataSet class.